 8. HOW WILL THE APPLICATION BE PROCESSED?

-A 28 day consultation period begins on receipt of your application.
+A 28 consultation period begins when your application is formally lodged.
 For grant or renewal applications, any person can object to your application during the consultation period.
 For temporary applications, only the statutory consultees can provide comment.